 This course covers two areas concerning care of existing highway asphalt and concrete pavements.
 Major maintenance includes overlay design, additional drainage, recycling, and slab repair.
 Routine maintenance includes distress surveys, pothole repair, and crack and joint sealing.

-Addresses the estimating and cost control function from conceptual planning through project execution.
-Topics include productivity analysis, organization of estimates, cost forecasting, estimating tolls and techniques, contingency planning and relationship to contract types and project execution strategies.
+Addresses the estimating and cost control functions across all phases of a construction project, from conceptual planning through project execution.
+Topics include productivity analysis, organization and preparation of estimates, cost forecasting, estimating tools and techniques, contingency planning, and the relationship between estimates, contract types, and project execution strategies.
+Emphasis is placed on accuracy, risk management, and decision-making in construction cost estimating.

-An introduction to sustainable and lean construction, including application of engineering economics principles to sustainable construction problems.
-Green design, construction, and operations from a project management standpoint.
-Theoretical concepts and industry practices used to model, evaluate, and enhance construction performance through the design and implementation of effective project schedules, construction operations, and contracting relationships.
+Introduces the principles of sustainable and lean construction with an emphasis on improving construction performance through efficient use of resources and effective project delivery.
+The course applies engineering economics to sustainable construction problems and examines green design, construction, and operations from a project management perspective.
+Students explore theoretical concepts and industry practices used to model, evaluate, and enhance construction performance through project scheduling, construction operations, and contracting relationships.

 Basic concepts of fluid flow, energy and momentum principles, flow resistance in nonuniform sections, channel controls and transitions, and nonuniform flow computations.